nifaullah/Time-Series-Analysis-And-Forecasting-of-Bituminous-Coal-Data/README.md

 Data: The data is monthly bituminous coal production in the US from January 1952 through December 1959, a total of 96 observations.

-Goal: To successfully model the time series using ARIMA modeling procedure.
+Goal: To successfully model the time series using ARMA modeling procedure.

 Language: R